After passing your ACCA tests, you should take some time to think and ponder your future goals.

 Find someone who is in a position comparable to the one you want.
 Tell them you’re searching for someone who can help you get through the early phases of your career.

-Your mentor may also have a network of people looking for someone like you to join their teams.
+Your mentor may also have a network of people who are looking for someone like you to join their teams.

 You can now start using the ACCA letters after your name now that you’ve passed the ACCA examinations!
 That will open up some opportunities for you in the future.